 All pictures on this website are protected by copyright.
 It is not allowed to use any of them without prior notice of me.
 If you want to use any of the pictures in a commercial way, the stock agency Buiten-Beeld sells my pictures, an overview of all my pictures can be found here.
 If you would like to get more information about making a trip yourself to Spitsbergen, have a look at my Spitsbergen pages.
 For more recent stories and examples of my work, have a look at my blog.

-At home I work as a biology teacher at a secondary school in Groningen and do I give workshops nature photography.
 If you have any questions about my work or anything else, feel free to contact me.